 Any wishful thinking that this crisis might blow over in a couple of weeks is pretty much shot.
 It now seems likely that we are facing a prolonged period of home-bound isolation, and, most tragically, the deaths of tens, if not hundreds, of thousands of Americans.
 March brought with it cataclysmic changes to the way we live, work, learn, shop, and interact, and most of us are still trying to acclimate to this new normal, which carries varying levels of stress, disorientation, worry, and risk for each of us.
 Read more

 It’s virtually impossible to provide a superior customer experience with dissatisfied employees.
 Improving the employee experience is about creating an engaging environment where employees know their thoughts and actions are valued so that they are motivated to do their best each day.
-They are trained and educated on a regular basis to maintain their professional development, and are committed to the values and goals of their company.
-Because they are supported and feel valued, they are invested in the customer experience they deliver and motivated to do their best each day.
-It’s nearly impossible to have satisfied customers with dissatisfied employees.
-Employees are critical to delighting customers and fulfilling your brand promise.
+They are trained and educated on a regular basis to nurture their professional development, and in turn, are committed to the values and goals of the company, and invested in the customer experience they deliver.
+Content employees are absolutely critical to delighting customers and fulfilling your brand promise.
 Heart of the Customer can help you learn about your employee experience…and the steps to take to improve it.